 An online review by Eye For Film [Josh Morrall] here.
 Another online review by Academic Hack [Michael Sicinski] here.

-A short I did for Red Bull for their X13 compilation.
-It’s my little hommage to Tsukamoto’s Tetsuo and Cronenberg’s Films;-) I didn’t put the short here to watch as it doesn’t really fit in with my other films but you can watch it here.
+A short commissioned by Red Bull for their X13 compilation.
+It’s my little hommage to Tsukamoto’s Tetsuo and Cronenberg’s Films;-)

 From a mere technical point of view the TV/video screen comes alive by a controlled beam of electrons in the cathode ray tube.
 For ‘Energie!’ an uncontrolled high voltage discharge of 30.000 volts exposes multiple sheets of photographic paper which are then arranged in time to create new visual systems of electron organization.

 -1.
 Prize at In Out Festival 2009